brianglass/anastasis/files/monday_matins1.md

 color:red;font-style:normal;mso-bidi-font-style:italic">Of the Martyrs</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">The lawless one, being willingly the inventor of wickedness, tried to compel ChristÂ’s Martyrs to offer worship to lifeless gods, but he was worsted, for they knew only God the creator.</span>
+font-family:&quot;Book Antiqua&quot;">The lawless one, being willingly the inventor of wickedness, tried to compel Christ’s Martyrs to offer worship to lifeless gods, but he was worsted, for they knew only God the creator.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">Reverencing a Unity in Essence and a Trinity in persons, uncreated Godhead, you gave no reverence at all to creatures, Martyrs of Christ; and therefore you endured all manner of punishments.</span>